London Pubs Group

 The serving area has an extraordinary shape and projects out into the main bar.
 This is because it serviced a whole variety of small compartments, reminders of which are preserved in the door glass (perhaps of the 1950s) which notes ‘public bar’ and ‘saloon bar’.
 At the rear is another room entered through an archway.
 It too has its own outside entrance with fine Victorian decorative glass (also proclaiming ‘saloon bar’).
 This room also has its own counter screen, like that in the main bar, which has a fine old clock over a doorway.
 History in the area: The Old Kent Road follows the course of the Roman Watling Street running between London and Dover and was the route taken by medieval pilgrims to Canterbury.
 Until the end of the 19th century it was known as Kent Street Road, being a continuation of Kent Street in the Borough.
 More recently, in the 20th century, the area had become notorious as a haunt of criminals.”

-The pub is also a grade II listed building and the listing description is as follows: “Public house.
+The listing description is as follows: “Public house.
 Early C19 with later alterations.
 Yellow brick with stucco parapet and dressings.
 3 storeys, 3 bays with projecting extension to left of 2 storeys, 2 bays.
-Later C19 projecting ground floor, curved toright with splayed corner entrance and another 3 bays along to left.
+Later C19 projecting ground floor, curved to right with splayed corner entrance and another 3 bays along to left.
 Fluted modified Ionic pilasters articulate ground-floor with dentil cornice above fascia board and cast-iron railings to balcony above.
 Wide bow to central bay on 1st and 2nd floors with tripartite windows.
-Sash windows with vertical glazing bars have stucco architraves, those on 2st floor withentablatures, those on 2nd floor with bracketed sills.
-Similar details to 2-bay return to Old Kent Road with segmental-headedwindows.
+Sash windows with vertical glazing bars have stucco architraves, those on 2st floor with entablatures, those on 2nd floor with bracketed sills.
+Similar details to 2-bay return to Old Kent Road with segmental-headed windows.
 INTERIOR: has elaborately carved timber bar fittings.”

-The Lord Nelson featured on the Knocked 'Em in the Old Kent Road: Evening Crawl of Bermondsey in December 2010.
+The Lord Nelson featured on the Knocked 'Em in the Old Kent Road: Evening Crawl of Bermondsey on 8 December 2010.